nomemory/tutorial-java8-streams-lambdas/README.md

                 (str, times) -> new String(new char[times]).replace("\0", str);
 ```

 If you look closer at the example everything should start making sense now. `containsComma`, `printUpperCase`, `countVocals`, `repeatNTimes` are all variables, but they are no longer used to store data.
-They "store behavior", "behavior" that can be passed around your code and played with.
+Or at least not that the type we were accustomed to.
+Rather, they "store behavior", "behavior" that can be passed around your code and played with.

 If we want to actually call the "behavior"/"functionality" associated with a Lambda method we just need to invoke the single abstract method that the `@FunctionalInterface` defines.

-The only abstract method from the `Function` class is called `apply()`:
+The only abstract method from the `Function<T>` interface is called `apply()`:

 ```java
 Function<String, Integer> countVocals = (str) -> str.replaceAll("[^aeiouAEIOU]","").length();